LEEClab/ms-atlantic-forest-spatiotemporal-dynamics/README.md

-# The Atlantic Forest of South America: spatiotemporal dynamic of remaining vegetation and implications for conservation
+# The Atlantic Forest of South America: spatiotemporal dynamics of remaining vegetation and implications for conservation

 This repository shares the code used on the manuscript by Vancine et al. *in prep*.